alukosdev/ccsp/guidance/owasp-top-10.md

 - Segregate tier layers on the system and network layers depending on the exposure and protection needs
 - Segregate tenants robustly by design throughout all tiers
 - Limit resource consumption by user or service
++++ Attack Scenarios
+**Scenario #1**: A credential recovery workflow might include "questions and answers," which is prohibited by NIST 800-63b, the OWASP ASVS, and the OWASP Top 10.
+Questions and answers cannot be trusted as evidence of identity as more than one person can know the answers, which is why they are prohibited.
+Such code should be removed and replaced with a more secure design.

+**Scenario #2**: A cinema chain allows group booking discounts and has a maximum of fifteen attendees before requiring a deposit.
+Attackers could threat model this flow and test if they could book six hundred seats and all cinemas at once in a few requests, causing a massive loss of income.

+**Scenario #3**: A retail chain's e-commerce website does not have protection against bots run by scalpers buying high-end video cards to resell auction websites.
+This creates terrible publicity for the video card makers and retail chain owners and enduring bad blood with enthusiasts who cannot obtain these cards at any price.
+Careful anti-bot design and domain logic rules, such as purchases made within a few seconds of availability, might identify inauthentic purchases and rejected such transactions.
 +++ Notable CWEs
 - CWE-209: Generation of Error Message Containing Sensitive Information
 - CWE-256: Unprotected Storage of Credentials